Pet First Aid Basics: 10 Life-Saving Emergency Tips Every Pet Owner Must Know

 Handling Bleeding and Wounds

-Cuts and injuries are common pet emergencies.
+Cuts and injuries are among the most common pet emergencies.

 What to do:

-Keep your pet calm and still
+- Keep your pet calm

-Apply gentle pressure using sterile gauze
+- Apply gentle pressure using gauze

-Clean minor wounds with saline or clean water
+- Clean with saline or clean water

-Seek veterinary help if bleeding continues
+Seek veterinary care if bleeding doesn’t stop within 5–10 minutes.

 Choking in Dogs and Cats